Help us create a better future for children

 We thank all of our participants for your continued involvement and support, allowing our BIS researchers to answer the important questions about child development and discover new and exciting ways to improve our health.
 With over 1000 participants since birth and no new recruitment since 2013, our participants are the most valuable ‘tool’ in improving the health outcomes in children.

-BIS Primary School Review
+Current Research: Primary School Review

-We have commenced BIS Primary School Reviews and can’t wait to see all the BIS babies as big school children over the coming years.
-Check out the Primary School Review page here.
+BIS has come a long way, with our eldest participants now in primary school.
+We have commenced Primary School Reviews and can’t wait to see all the BIS babies as big school children over the coming years.

-Phone/SMS to 0400 432 976
+Phone/SMS: 0400 432 976

 Exciting New Discoveries